ebiken/nsdevnotes/examples/gonlsub/README.md

 `RTA_MULTIPATH` will be included when `RTA_NH_ID` is pointing to Next Hop Group. (nexthop id 3 in below example)

+Note that you do NOT need to set `RTA_MULTIPATH` in sendmsg to configure route using nexthop group.
+But when the route update is annouced, it will include `RTA_MULTIPATH`.
+(For backword compatibility?)

 ```
 >> below messages will not show up even if you Subscribe to `NETLINK_ROUTE`.
 > ip nexthop add id 1 via 172.20.105.172 dev eno1